 The program provides grants to states to fund a range of supports that assist family and informal caregivers to care for their loved ones at home for as long as possible.

-The Administration on Aging notes that the program calls for all states, working in partnership with Area Agencies on Aging and local community service providers, to have five basic services for family caregivers:
+The program calls for all states, working in partnership with Area Agencies on Aging and local community service providers, to have five basic services for family caregivers:

 Eligible Program Participants:

 As of the 2006 Reauthorization of the Older Americans Act, the following specific populations of family caregivers are eligible to receive services:

 Adult family members or other informal caregivers age 18 and older providing care to individuals 60 years of age and older;

 Adult family members or other informal caregivers age 18 and older providing care to individuals of any age with Alzheimer`s disease and related disorders;

 Grandparents and other relatives (not parents) 55 years of age and older providing care to children under the age of 18; and

 Grandparents and other relatives (not parents) 55 years of age and older providing care to adults age 18-59 with disabilities.

 The Massachusetts Family Caregiver Support Program is administered by the Executive Office of Elder Affairs, in coordination with the Area Agencies on Aging/Aging Services Access Pointsthroughout the Commonwealth of Massachusetts.